adoracles/OracleBestPractices/forUsers/FORUSERS.md

     require (now – timestamp < 1 day  && now-timestampt > 1 hour)
 ```

-- Check that the the data reasonable.
+- Check that the data reasonable.
 This example checks that the current value is not more than 40 percent of the previous value.

 DRAFT TODO: from decimal to integer since there are no decimals in solidity.